latticelabs/Mitty-deprecated-/Readme.md

 7. Flush any counter other than `D`
 8. If the mapped flag is `False` reset POS and CIGAR - this is an unmapped read.

+You can "read along" to these examples by running `python reads.py test -v` and seeing how different functions in `reads.py` implement these algorithms

 Misc design choices
 --------------